 Another prediction of the Bayesian model is that the strength of the reaction to new information should depend on the strength of the prior.
 We can test this hypothesis using the subjective measure of confidence in the prior belief.
-Figure 7, panel A, presents the value of the α coefficient corresponding to the reaction to the Products treatment, split by individuals with "High Confidence" and with "Low Confidence" in their stated inflation perceptions (United States corresponds to panel A and Argentina to panel B).
-The "High Confidence" group corresponds to those who answered "Sure" or "Very Sure" when asked about their confidence on their inflation perceptions, and the "Low Confidence" group corresponds to those who replied "Somewhat Sure," "Unsure," or "Very Unsure."
+Figure 7.a presents the value of the α coefficient corresponding to the reaction to the Products treatment, split by individuals with "High Confidence" and with "Low Confidence" in their stated inflation perceptions (United States corresponds to panel a and Argentina to panel b).
+The "High Confidence" group corresponds to those who answered "Sure" or "Very Sure" when asked their confidence on their inflation perceptions, and the "Low Confidence" group corresponds to those who replied "Somewhat Sure," "Unsure" or "Very Unsure."
 As predicted, in both countries the learning rates as captured by the α coefficient are higher (i.e., individuals react more to the new information) for those with lower levels of confidence in their prior beliefs about inflation.
-In the US sample, the learning rate is 0.75 for "Low Confidence" and 0.58 for "High Confidence," with a statistically significant difference (p-value 0.03).
-In Argentina, the learning rate is 0.62 for "Low Confidence"
+In the U.S. sample, the learning rate is 0.75 for "Low Confidence" and 0.58 for "High Confidence," with a statistically significant difference (p-value 0.03).
+In Argentina, the learning rate is 0.62 for "Low Confidence" and 0.41 for "High Confidence," also with a statistically significant difference between the two coefficients (p-value<0.01).